Customary Drinks Before Meals in Italy

-As coffee time, which is one of the main after-lunch ceremonies, the 'aperitivo' before the evening meal, its absolutely an adequate and enjoyed tradition by the many.
+As coffee time, which is one of the main after-lunch ceremonies, in Italy the 'aperitivo' before the evening meal, is absolutely an adequate and enjoyed tradition by the many.

 - ¼ glass of whipped peach (keep the skin but remove the seed)